Ahunah/flutter_calculator/README.md

-Understood!
-I will create a professional, colorful, and organized **README.md** file specifically for the **exact code you provided** (the one with the purple/lavender theme).

----

 # 🎨 Pastel Modern Calculator

 A clean, aesthetic, and functional calculator app built using **Flutter**.
 This project uses a unique purple-toned color palette and a modern flat design to provide a pleasant user experience.